akshaybengani/Python-tutorials/Notes.md

 # Python Basics
-Python is a programming language who do not use semicolon inn the end of the statement.
+Python is a programming language who do not use semicolon at the end of the statement.

 ## Print in Python
 In Python 2 you can print without using brackets